James Webb takes a closer look at exoplanet LHS 475 b – Sciencetimes

 The research team accurately captured the time when the planet passed in front of the parent star and took a spectrum, and began analyzing the atmosphere through the above results.
 However, no precise conclusions have yet been reached as to what is in the planet’s atmosphere.
 According to the above results, the planet may not have an atmosphere, but it may be the result of an atmosphere that can be explained by various combinations.

-In this regard, James Webb’s results are so beautiful, says Dr. Erin May of the same team, that highly sensitive telescopes can easily detect a variety of molecules, so it is not yet possible to draw precise conclusions about what materials are in the planet’s atmosphere. did.
+In this regard, James Webb’s results are so beautiful, says Dr. Erin May of the same team, that highly sensitive telescopes can easily detect a variety of molecules, so it is not yet possible to draw precise conclusions regarding what materials are in the planet’s atmosphere. did.

 The planet may not have an atmosphere, but it weighs more on the possibility that there are several possibilities.
-It could be, for example, a planet with a carbon dioxide atmosphere, such as Venus. ⓒ NASA, ESA, CSA, Leah Hustak (STScI), Kevin B. Stevenson (APL), Jacob A. Lustig-Yaeger (APL), Erin M. May (APL), Guangwei Fu (JHU), Sarah E. Moran ( University of Arizona)
+It might be, for example, a planet with a carbon dioxide atmosphere, such as Venus. ⓒ NASA, ESA, CSA, Leah Hustak (STScI), Kevin B. Stevenson (APL), Jacob A. Lustig-Yaeger (APL), Erin M. May (APL), Guangwei Fu (JHU), Sarah E. Moran ( University of Arizona)

-However, the team explained that it could be taking the form of an atmosphere, such as a pure carbon dioxide atmosphere.
+However, the team explained that it might be taking the form of an atmosphere, such as a pure carbon dioxide atmosphere.
 Counterintuitively, a 100% carbon dioxide atmosphere would be very difficult to detect.
 Much more accurate measurements are needed to confirm this.
 To this end, the research team is expected to conduct additional observations of the same planet this summer.

 Possibly a planet like Venus